xcat2/xcat-core/docs/source/guides/admin-guides/references/man3/noderange.3.rst

-In  plain  English,  a  node or group name is in \ **xCAT Node Name Format**\  if starting from the begining there are:
+In  plain  English,  a  node or group name is in \ **xCAT Node Name Format**\  if starting from the beginning there are:

 \* one or more alpha characters  of  any  case and  any  number  of "-" in any combination